-Figure 11 on page 165 shows the steps that you take to view and print documents locally with ODWEK.
+Figure 10 on page 107 shows the steps that you take to view and print documents locally with the WEK.

-- 1. The process begins with the Index Data (1a), Documents (1b), and Resources (1c) that you loaded into the database and on to storage volumes with the ARSLOAD program (AFP, Metacode, or PDF documents). - 2.
-In the ARSWWW.INI file, you specify information about the documents that ODWEK retrieves from the OnDemand server.
-For AFP and Metacode documents, you can specify that a different type of output should be sent to the Web browser.
-For example, you can specify that Metacode documents that are retrieved from the system should be transformed into PDF files that are sent to the Web browser.
-See "Configuring the ARSWWW.INI file" on page 191 for information about how to configure the ARSWWW.INI file to support the Xenos transform. - 3.
-In the ARSXENOS.INI file, you specify the output type and the name of the parameter file and the script file that are used by the Xenos transform to process the input document and create the output that is sent to the Web browser.
-See "Configuring the ARSXENOS.INI file" on page 194 for an example of the ARSXENOS.INI file. - 4.
-When ODWEK retrieves a document from the system, it checks the ARSWWW.INI file to determine if document conversion is required. - 5.
-If document conversion is required, then ODWEK sends the document to the Xenos transform.
-Otherwise, ODWEK sends the document to the Web browser. - 6.
+- 1. The process begins with the Index Data (1a), Documents (1b), and Resources (1c) that you loaded into the database and on to storage volumes with the ARSLOAD program. - 2.
+In the ARSWWW.INI file, you specify information about the documents that the WEK retrieves from the server.
+For each type of document that you plan to retrieve from OnDemand, you can specify an output format, that is, the format of the document as it is viewed at the Web browser.
+You also specify a program to convert between the input format and the output format.
+For example, you can specify a section of the ARSWWW.INI file to describe the process for converting Metacode documents that are stored in OnDemand into PDF documents that are viewed at the Web browser.
+See "Configuring the ARSWWW.INI file" on page 133 for information about how to configure the ARSWWW.INI file to support the Xenos transform. - 3.
+In the ARSXENOS.INI file, you specify the name of the parameter file and the script file that are used by the Xenos transform to process the input document and create the output document that is sent to the Web browser.
+See "Configuring the ARSXENOS.INI file" on page 137 for an example of the ARSXENOS.INI file. - 4.
+When the WEK retrieves a document, it checks the ARSWWW.INI file to determine if document conversion is required. - 5.
+If document conversion is required, then the WEK sends the document to the Xenos transform.
+Otherwise, the WEK sends the document to the Web browser. - 6.
 You create the Parameter File, which provides information about the type of conversion that the Xenos transform performs.
-See "Example of a parameter file" on page 197 for an example of a parameter file. - 7.
-You create the Script file, which the Xenos transform uses to create the output file.
-See "Example of a script file" on page 199 for an example of a script file. - 8.
-The Xenos transform converts the document from the format in which it was stored on the server to a format that can be viewed at the Web browser. - 9.
-The user views the document from the Web browser.
+See "Example of a parameter file" on page 139 for an example of a parameter file. - 7.
+You create the Script file, which the Xenos transform uses to create the output document.
+See "Example of a script file" on page 141 for an example of a script file. - 8.
+The Xenos transform converts the document from the format in which it was stored on the server to a format that can be viewed with an applet or plug-in that is available at the Web browser. - 9.
+The user views the document with a Web browser.
 The user can also print documents on local printers from the Web browser.

-See Chapter 40, "Configuring ODWEK" on page 191 for more information about configuring ODWEK to use the Xenos transform.
+See "Chapter 31.
+Configuring the WEK" on page 133 for more information about configuring the WEK to use the Xenos transform.

-Figure 11.
+Figure 10.
 Viewing and Printing with the Web Enablement Kit

-Chapter 38.
-How to specify parameters to the Xenos transforms
+Chapter 29.
+How to specify parameters to the Xenos transform

-This section describes how to specify parameters to the Xenos transforms to assist you with developing indexing parameters and to specify the parameters that are used by the ARSLOAD program and the Xenos transforms to index and convert input files and load them into the system.
-See Chapter 40, "Configuring ODWEK" on page 191 for information about how to specify parameters when you use ODWEK to retrieve documents from the system and transform the documents with Xenos before sending them to the Web browser.
+This section describes how to specify parameters to the Xenos transform to assist you with developing indexing parameters and to specify the parameters that are used by the ARSLOAD program and the Xenos transform to load input data into the system.
+See "Chapter 31.
+Configuring the WEK" on page 133 for information about how to specify parameters when you use the WEK to run the Xenos transform.